What is financial abuse?

-If you’re concerned that your card details or PIN has been disclosed, we can send you a new card and you can also change your PIN at an ATM.
-You may also want to change your logon details for your Digital and Telephone Banking to make sure that your accounts are more secure.
+If you’re concerned that someone else has your card details or PIN, we can send you a new card.
+You can also change your PIN at an ATM.
+You may also want to change your log on details for your online and phone banking to make sure that your accounts are more secure.

-We understand that your circumstances might make it difficult to have mail received at your home address.
-If this is the case, you can opt for online statements through Online Banking.
-Alternatively, you can change your address so that your mail goes to a trusted friend or family’s home instead.
-You’ll need to be registered for Online Banking to do this on our site, or if you’re set up for Telephone Banking, our advisors can help you.
+We understand that it might be difficult for you to receive post at your home address.
+If this is the case, you can opt for online statements.
+You can also change your address so that your post goes to a trusted friend or family’s home instead.
+You’ll need to be registered for online banking to do this, or if you’re set up for phone banking, give us a call.

 Third Party access

-You can set up a Third Party to look after your accounts for you if you’re struggling to manage them yourself.
-There’s more information about what a Third Party Account Holder can do on our page here.
+You can set up a third party to look after your accounts for you if you’re struggling to manage them yourself.
+Read more about what a third party account holder can do.

-If you have a joint account set up and you’re no longer together, you can ask us to set the account to require both parties to sign for any transactions going out of the account.
-This means we can still make sure your regular commitments are met, but nothing else can debit.
-Alternatively, we can suspend the account to make sure that no transactions are made.
+If you have a joint account and you’re no longer together, you can ask us to change the way it’s set up.
+Both parties would have to sign for any transactions going out of the account.
+This means your regular payments would still be made, but nothing else could go out without your knowledge.
+You can also ask us to suspend the account to make sure that no transactions are made.

 Opening a new account

 When you’re ready to think about your financial independence again, we can open a new account for you.
-Find out about ways to open an account here.
+Find out about ways to open an account.

-If you have an HSBC Credit Card, you should check if you’re the Primary or Secondary cardholder.
-The Primary cardholder is responsible for the repayment of all money spent on both cards if you have nominated a Secondary cardholder.
-We’d recommend that you remove the Secondary card as soon as possible if you’re in any dispute to make sure nothing else can be spent on the card.
+If you have an HSBC credit card, you should check if you’re the primary or secondary cardholder.
+The primary cardholder is responsible for the repayment of all money spent on both cards if you have nominated a secondary cardholder.
+If you’re in any dispute, we’d recommend that you remove the secondary card as soon as possible to make sure nothing else can be spent on the card.